Bear markets – periods of falling stock prices – are painful for investors. Thankfully, these days the worst is soon over.

 The US property market has seen some of the weakest data since house prices finally began to recover after the financial crisis.

 The post US housing market on shaky foundations was first published on MoneyWeek.

 The gloom on South Korea may be overdone and investors may be in line for not only rising stock prices, but rising dividends too.

-The post Chart of the week: a milestone in the developing world was first published on MoneyWeek.
+The post South Korea is due a bounce was first published on MoneyWeek.

 MoneyWeek’s comprehensive guide to the best of this week’s share tips from the rest of the UK's financial pages.